anatstroe/BoschChallenge/README.md

 # Ansible Playbook: Kubernetes Deployment

 ## Description
-Create deployment scripts using Ansible to deploy an application to some target servers (or virtual machines).
-This application contains two services: the main application and a database.
-The database is a MySQL database.
-The application is a simple web application that connects to the database and displays some information from the database.
-The application is packaged as a Docker container.
-The database is also packaged as a Docker container.
-The application and database containers are deployed to the target servers using Kubernetes.
-The application uses ingress controller.
+Ansible Playbook to deploy and configure a Kubernetes cluster on a single node and deploy a simple web application to the cluster.
+Playboook tested on Ubuntu 20.04 LTS

 ## Prerequisites
 * A virtual machine or server running a Linux distribution that allows inbound traffic on port 80 [tested on Azure VM]